 "Exstension for 5 more years wit the #thunder....God Is Great, me and my family came a long way...I love yall man forreal, this a blessing!"

+True, it is not the most elegant thing to ever be written but it’s simple, tasteful, and seemingly heartfelt and believe it or not he did not write in the third person.
 One day later on July 8th, a caricature of almost all that is wrong with young professional athletes gets ESPN to have an hour long shameless self-promotion to let the world know where LeBron James is ‘taking his talents’.
 During this insufferable hour of hot air presented by Vitamin Water the world also got to hear other selfless comments like “LeBron James has to do what’s best for LeBron James” and how he has “done a lot for the city and people of Cleveland.”

 Non-sense like this just makes me appreciate players like Kevin Durant that much more.
 What LeBron decided deserved an hour long primetime special, Durant did in 140-characters or less.
 An athlete showing any semblance of humility goes a long way, because it really is a rarity in today’s pro sports.
 So I, for one, will continue to cheer for the uncommon, players like the not-self-proclaimed “Durantula” who seem to just do it right.